Maging Sino Ka Man: Ang Pagbabalik: Part 7: Who's to Blame

-Onay punches Eli in the face to try and stop him from raising hell.
-His bitter encounter with Jackie and her boss causes him to seek solace in alcohol, and he is drunk the whole night.
-Onay is forced to take a leave so she can look after her brother.
-Her absence from the office enrages JB, who wants her to attend to her responsibilities immediately.
-But since she hasn't shown up, JB vents to Corazon.
-His mother merely laughs at his strange reaction to Onay.
+Onay punches Eli in the face to try to stop him from doing anything reckless.
+His encounter with Jackie and her boss causes him to drink the entire night.
+Onay is forced to take leave to look after her brother.
+Onay's absence from the office enrages JB and he vents his frustrations to Corazon.
+Corazon laughs at his strange reaction.

-As soon as Eli gets sober, he visits Monique's grave to help him think things through.
-It finally dawns on him that it's too late to fix his marriage, so he meets up with Jackie to tell her that he will cooperate with their annulment process.
-Back to work at Mateo's company, Onay presents her new marketing ideas to the board but JB embarrasses her again by discrediting her report.
-She later learns that JB hates the mere sight of her because she reminds him of Celine so much.
+When Eli gets sober, he visits Monique's grave.
+He realizes that it's too late to fix his marriage, so he meets with Jackie to tell her that he will cooperate with their annulment process.
+At Mateo's company, Onay presents her new marketing ideas to the board, but JB embarrasses her by discrediting her report.
+She later learns that JB hates her because she reminds him of Celine.

 Part 8: Trials

 When JB gets into an accident, Onay looks after him and honours her promise to Celine.
-JB resents her concern at first, but he makes peace with his grief as soon as he recovered from his injuries.
-JB tries be nicer to Onay.
+JB resents her concern at first, but he makes peace with his grief once he recovers from his injuries.
+JB tries to be nicer to Onay.
 Her secret feelings for JB return, especially after Corazon gives Onay her blessing.

 Meanwhile, Jackie and Eli's annulment case plays out in court.
 Jackie strengthens her petition when she describes Eli and Lena's betrayal, which she believes led to her miscarriage.
-Outside the trial, Eli begins to pick up the pieces in his life.
-This includes a stellar performance at Mateo's company.
-Jackie is still oblivious to Lena's regular visits at Monique's grave, and is soon left in shock after seeing Eli on a date at a local restaurant.
+Outside the trial, Eli begins to pick up the pieces in his life by performing well at Mateo's company.
+Jackie is oblivious to Lena's visits to Monique's grave and is left in shock after seeing Eli on a date at a local restaurant.